securitybunker/databunker.org/content/use-case/privacy-by-design-default/index.md

 1. You need to help you customers with execution of their user rights.
 You need to provice an active email address to send all user requests.
 1. If you need to do cross-border personal data transfer, you can detailed it here.

-Consult with the lawers before.
+Consult with the lawers at this step.

-### 4. Minimize personal data
+### 4. Minimize personal data.

 You need to minimize personal data your business collects.
 A general rule for you is to keep personal data at minimal only required to perform the business and remove all unused data.
-This is **data minimization** and **storage limitation** GDPR principles.
+You need to do it to comply with **data minimization** and **storage limitation** GDPR principles.

 One of the results of this rule is that you need to remove personal data for expired trial customers of customers that left the company service.

 **Databunker** can be used for secure personal data storage.
-Follow this article for aditional information: https://databunker.org/use-case/data-minimization/
+Check this article for aditional information: https://databunker.org/use-case/data-minimization/

 ## 5. Best practice of personal data encryption and encryption of app session data.